sencha/SenchaThemerDemo/README.md

 # Sencha Themer Example Workspace

-This is a workspace that you can use to try out the Private EA release of Sencha Themer.
+This is a workspace that you can use to try out the private EA release of Sencha Themer.

 It contains two applications: